 Yes, you should send a cover letter if it’s not requested.
+Even if the job ad doesn’t mention a cover letter or states it’s optional to include one, you should still write one.
 Sending a cover letter with your application gives you a huge advantage over applicants who choose not to send one because it shows employers you’re passionate about getting the job.

-Additionally, cover letters improve your application by providing an opportunity to explain employment-related issues that a resume doesn’t allow for, such as employment gaps, how you’re willing to relocate for a position, or why you want the job and how you’d be a good fit.
+Additionally, cover letters improve your application by providing an opportunity to explain employment-related issues that a resume doesn’t allow for, such as employment gaps or that you’re willing to relocate for a position.
+It also allows you to show your personality and explain why you’d be a good fit for the role.

-However, you shouldn’t send a cover letter in the following situations:
+However, you shouldn’t send a cover letter in these two situations:

 - There’s no method to upload or send a cover letter with your resume